Artifact previews

 Primary user intent | Quick recognition and basic actions. | Detailed review, editing, or interaction. |

 Key actions | Quick actions.
-For example, download, copy, share | Complex actions.
-For example, edit, annotate, or completing a task or workflow |
+For example, download, copy, share. | Complex actions.
+For example, edit, annotate, or completing a task or workflow. |

 Interaction depth | Minimal.
-Users can act on the artifact without opening it | Complex.
-Users need to explore or work within the content |
+Users can act on the artifact without opening it. | Complex.
+Users need to explore or work within the content. |

-Conversation flow | Maintaining flow of the conversation is critical. | Artifact becomes the primary focus |
+Conversation flow | Maintaining flow of the conversation is critical. | Artifact becomes the primary focus. |

 Short blocks displayed directly in the conversation with syntax highlighting, language indicator, and copy action.
 Ideal for quick reference, examples, or snippets users can immediately copy and paste.

 Documents and generated files display as downloadable artifacts with file names, size metadata, and download actions.
-This format works well any files that users need to save locally without opening or viewing them first.
+This format works for well any files that users need to save locally without opening or viewing them first.

 Artifact previews allow users to interact with generated content and progressively render the full artifact in an adjacent panel.
 For example, when a user selects an AI-generated document artifact preview, its contents display in the side panel.
-Use when users need to preview or read through content as the primary action without requiring secondary actions like download or share.
+Use when users need to preview or read through content as the primary action without requiring secondary actions such as download or share.

 Artifact previews with additional metadata provide interactive elements for users to explore generated content.
 For example, an artifact preview includes an expandable section with workflow details.
 Users can open the full workflow in an adjacent panel by selecting an action button on the preview card.